Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1400.md

 Why do I need to Chef the build system?
 After yet another upgrade the JIRA system, the thing went down for an hour and nobody could use it.
 If I don't put my build system through the same kind of discipline as the rest of the production system, I'm setting my company up for failure.

+Build jobs should not codify the pipeline.
+Instead the CI/CD system codifies the pipeline.

+In the tool writing at Opscode, build scripts live in source control, scripts don't live in central server

 ## What will we do now?
 What needs to happen next?